sejja/2D-Software-Rasterizer/README.md

 					       Image Ereaser
 ---------------------------------------------------------------------------------------------------------
-This Demo will allow you to erease the frameBuffer
-You can place images on the screen with Right Click while holding SHIFT You can erease the image by pressing CTRL and moving the mouse around the window while you keep the right mouse button pressed
+You may place images on the screen with Right Click while holding SHIFT You can erease the image by pressing CTRL and moving the mouse around the window while you keep the right mouse button pressed
 More options are available through the GUI, such as:
 -Change the Object name.